21 Creating Good Charts

 Caution

-I could use a bar chart (showing only the first 4 states alphabetically for space)
+I could use a bar chart (showing only 4 countries for space):

 library(dplyr)